idris-lang/Idris-dev/docs/tutorial/typesfuns.rst

 ---------------

-Dependent pairs allow the type of the second element of a pair to depend on the value of the first element.
+Dependent pairs allow the type of the second element of a pair to depend on the value of the first element:

 .. code-block:: idris